jyc/topple/README.md

 The hash is then stored instead of the version number in the `.topple-status` file.
 The presence of patterns overrides the existence of a `.topple-version` file.

+# Really, what's the use?

+As far as I know, Make is great for when:

+1. You want to generate an artifact by running some commands,
+2. you can easily query the modification time of the artifact,
+3. you can easily query the modification times of the inputs,
+4. so you can compare the last modification time of an input with that of the artifact in order to determine whether or not you need to run the commands again.

+This works for almost every project I've ever worked on.
+Unfortunately, I was working on an OCaml project with subprojects that installed as findlib packages (why I had to do this was another story!)
+It seemed pretty terrible to have Make check the modification times of the files that findlib installed, somewhere deep in `~/.opam/...`, to the modification times of files in my project.
+I could have had the commands create a "phony" file that served only to mark the last time the commands installing the subproject was run, but I decided I might as well have fun writing this instead.

 # To Do

 - Better parsing of the _topple file.
 It'd be nice to allow escapes in more places.
 - Add support for Git-style `**`-patterns.